 Do I Have a Pradaxa Lawsuit?

-Free Pradaxa Lawsuit Evaluation: If you or a loved one suffered a serious injury after being treated with Pradaxa, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Pradaxa injury suit and we can help.
+Free Confidential Case Evaluation: Again, if you or a loved one was injured by Pradaxa, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our lawyers can help.